Detecting Errors in a Quantum Network with Pauli Checks: Introduction

-Next, we provide simulation results with noisy gates for differing setups, including entanglement swapping.
+Next, we provide simulation results with noisy gates for differing setups, including entanglement swapping, and show fidelity improvements.
 Finally, we discuss some possible setups for utilizing PCS.
-Since PCS can be seen as a quantum error detection code, it can be viewed as a two-way EPP protocol, meaning that they require two way classical communication between the parties \cite{Dur_EntPurAndQEC}.
-Thus, it can be incorporated similarly as quantum error detection codes.
-Moreover, PCS requires few gates to implement and the checks can be performed in a manner that preserves the structure of graph states.
+Since the checks in PCS can be be seen as encoding and decoding operations, PCS can be incorporated similarly as quantum error detection codes.
+Moreover, the checks can be performed in a manner that preserves the structure of graph states.
 Thus, PCS is relatively easy to integrate into lossy schemes such as the all photonic quantum repeaters \cite{Azuma_2015AllPhotonicQuantRep, Hasegawa_2019ExpTimReversedAdaptiveBellMeasTowAllPhotonicQuantRep} or repeaters with quantum memories.